 Our district utilizes Go Math!
 This program utilizes both print and computer based materials.
 Go Math provides for both large and small group instruction, with options for both acceleration and remediation, to meet the needs of all learners.
 We continue to work towards creating a math program that uses a variety of resources, addresses the standards and is engaging for students.

-The Multi-Tiered System of Supports committee oversees instruction for students based on screenings mandated by the state of New Jersey’s new Dyslexia legislation.
+The New Jersey Tiered System of Supports committee oversees instruction for students based on screenings mandated by the state of New Jersey’s new Dyslexia legislation.
 Our approach has been to cast a broad net for our students that would benefit from additional instruction in language arts.
 We feel that providing that instruction at the early years of schooling allows student to grow quickly and successfully.
 We have a three tiered approach in identifying students, using data gathered from several assessment sources.
 Our teachers then provide targeted instruction in those areas.
 Each tier dictates the amount and frequency of time devoted to this instruction.
 Some of the intervention materials we use include the DIBELS assessments, Wilson Fundations, Sonday and Torgenson kits for instruction.

 In Clinton Township, we follow the Renzulli model of enrichment for all students.
 It is our philosophy that all learners have a gift, whether that be in academics, athletics or the arts.
 We have numerous programs that provide enrichment for our students.
 Some of those programs include, Robotics, Word Masters, POPS, Law Fair, School newspapers, photographers, Memory Book, Continental Math League, Geography Bee, Reading Olympics, Art Line, and Golden Eagle Singers, to name a few.
 We encourage all students to participate in the many clubs and activities that are offered.